smussenden/352-652-Summer-2017/readme.md

 4.1 In-Class Portion of Mid-Term.
 Workshop: Take-home mid-term.
 Homework: Work on take-home portion of mid-term.

+4.2 In-Class Portion of Mid-Term.
+Workshop: Take-home mid-term.
+Homework: Work on take-home portion of mid-term.

-4.2 In-Class workshop - work on take-home portion of mid-term.
+4.3 In-Class workshop - work on take-home portion of mid-term.
 At end of class: take-home mid-term due.
 Homework: jQuery CodeAcademy tutorial.

-4.3 Introduction to programming for interaction design.
+4.4 Introduction to programming for interaction design.
 In-Class Assignment: using jQuery to turn on and off an html element with a button click.
 Homework: finish jQuery CodeAcademy tutorial.

-4.4 Introduction to programming for interaction design.
+4.5 Introduction to programming for interaction design.
 In-Class Assignment: using jQuery to change data in a chart.
-Homework:

-4.5 Introduction to programming for interaction design.
-In-Class Assignment: using jQuery to add further develop site.
 Homework: Work on developing detailed list of interactives to be built for final project.

 ### WEEK FIVE
 5.1 In-class assignment: Meet with instructor one-on-one to discuss project interactives to be built.
 Homework: Finalize list of interactives to be built.